HwWobbe/WipHww/README.md

 # 2022-09:
 * ...-23: StackEdit sync digression
+* * -25: the objective is a signifiacnt expansion of our distributed Server farms ( mindful of DAO principles )
 * ...-21: Reviewing and revising Gists.
 * examining REPL(s)
 * * link: ...